Declaration of Helsinki: The Declaration's long-standing pre-eminence

-The World Medical Association (WMA)
+World Medical Association (WMA)

 One potential explanation is that it derives its legitimacy from being an official declaration of the World Medical Association (WMA).
 This organization represents the largest global assembly of physicians, and consequently, it could be argued that the WMA is a credible and authoritative entity for issuing statements on behalf of the medical profession as a whole.

 However, a historical observation appears to challenge the notion that this explains the Declaration of Helsinki's authority.
 It can be argued that the Declaration was most widely accepted as an authoritative document during the period from the late 1970s (after the 1975 amendment had been widely promulgated) to the mid-to-late 1990s when increasing demands for changes to the Declaration began to emerge.
 Notably, this period was marked by significant internal unrest within the WMA.
 In the 1980s, a group of countries, known as the 'Toronto Group,' which included the UK, withdrew from the WMA due to persistent objections related to the South African Medical Association's failure to denounce apartheid.
 Historical events eventually led to the reconciliation of this division, and all the countries that had previously withdrawn had rejoined the WMA by 1995.